-- (1) to demonstrate technical proficiency that enables artistic creativity and self expression. - (2) to develop an understanding of how the composer functions professionally in society. - (3) to provide an environment in which to compose and arrange music for private and public performance. - (4) to prepare for advanced professional study in music.
+- 1. demonstrate technical proficiency that enables artistic creativity and selfexpression; - 2. demonstrate an understanding of how the composer functions professionally in society; - 3. demonstrate the ability to compose and arrange music for private and public performance; and - 4. be prepared for advanced professional study in music.